Guanyu0001/BCL_ShinyApp/README.md

 - Allow the users to download the custom table not the full table as a .csv file.
 In this case, it will be very helpful for them save their selection.

 ## Dataset
 The data can be found here: https://deanattali.com/files/bcl-data.csv.
 This data is from Dean Attali’s tutorial for shiny app: https://deanattali.com/blog/building-shiny-apps-tutorial/.
+Thanks for sharing.